Chinnicks History, Family Crest & Coats of Arms

 "This place, which in the Textus Roffensis is written Seovan Acca, is supposed to have derived its name from seven large oaks that stood upon the eminence on which the town is built.
-The free grammar school was founded and endowed in 1432, by Sir William Sevenoake, usually written Sennocke, who, being deserted by his parents, was brought up by some charitable persons, and apprenticed to a grocer in London, from which station he rose to be lord mayor of that city, and its representative in parliament, leaving a portion of his wealth to found this school and an hospital for decayed elderly tradespeople. "
+The free grammar school was founded and endowed in 1432, by Sir William Sevenoake, (1378?-1433?), usually written Sennocke, who, being deserted by his parents, was brought up by some charitable persons, and apprenticed to a grocer in London, from which station he rose to be lord mayor of that city, and its representative in parliament, leaving a portion of his wealth to found this school and an hospital for decayed elderly tradespeople. "

 The variant Sinnock was "a corruption of Sevenoaks. "

 Important Dates for the Chinnicks family

 This web page shows only a small excerpt of our Chinnicks research.
-Another 283 words (20 lines of text) covering the years 1418, 1765 and 1677 are included under the topic Early Chinnicks History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1418, 1765, 1677, 1740, 1719, 1666, 1641, 1648 and 1666 are included under the topic Early Chinnicks History in all our PDF Extended History products and printed products wherever possible.

 Chinnicks Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Chinnicks are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Chinnicks include: Snook, Snooks, Snukes, Sevenoak, Sevenoaks, Sevenoke, Sevenokes, Sinnox, Sinnocks, Sennocke, Sennox, Sevenocke, Sevenockes, Snooke, Snouk, Snouks, Sinnicks, Shinnicks, Shinnocks, Chennix and many more.

 Early Notables of the Chinnicks family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Chinnicks Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chinnicks family to Ireland

 Some of the Chinnicks family moved to Ireland, but this topic is not covered in this excerpt.

-Another 45 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.